Charcoal-SE/charcoal-se.github.io/training/spam.md

 > To fix your problem, you should foo your bar and pass your baz to quux.
 > I wrote about this in more detail on my blog (link).

 That post discloses the fact that the blog is the author's, so it's okay.

-This isn't spam
-either:
+This isn't spam either:

 > delete me delete me delete me delete me delete me

-If you come across something along those lines, it's most likely self-vandalism - where a post's author has removed a post's content in an effort to delete it.
+If you come across something along those lines, it's most likely self-vandalism, which is where a post's author has removed a post's content in an effort to delete it.
 That's not something Stack Exchange allows, but it's not spam.

-As always, use your best judgement, and ask if you're not sure.
+As always, use your best judgment, and ask if you're not sure.

 -----